Youngzt998/ziteng.yang.github.io/index.md

 # **Research Projects**

-The following lists my most important research experiences during undergraduate study.

-See more details in [Projects](/project/) .

-**Previously:**
+### During Undergraduate Time

 - **Verification-aided Compiler Optimization**
   - I proposed a frame verification work and gave a trial on "toy logic" for an expedition to support compiler optimization aided by verification information carried by programs
-  - This project was now continued by  [Hanzhi Liu](https://misaka.center/), an undergraduate student at SJTU, also advised by Qinxiang Cao) to implement this optimization and framework in VST's separation logic [VST = Verified Software Toolchain]
+  - This project was now continued by  [Hanzhi Liu](https://misaka.center/), an undergraduate student (2019~2023, expected) at SJTU, also advised by Qinxiang Cao to implement this optimization and framework in VST's separation logic [VST = Verified Software Toolchain]
   - Further detail should be secret now

 - **Finite Canonical Model for Completeness Theory in Coq Based on UnifySL**: An extension from framework of infinite model for completeness theorem proof to finite model in a logic library  [*UnifySL*](https://github.com/QinxiangCao/UnifySL) for [*Coq*](https://coq.inria.fr/) proof assistant.

 - **Supervisor Control of Timed Discrete-Event Systems**: Investigating the supervisory control problem for timed discrete-event systems (TDES) under partial observation where time was considered as a special event.

 # **Publication**

+### During Undergraduate Time

 **Conference Paper:**